jeremyckahn/keydrown/README.md

 kd.Key.prototype.down = function (opt_handler)
 ````

-`opt_handler` fires for every tick where there is a key is held down.
+`opt_handler` fires for every tick where the key is held down.
 There is
 no early delay, as described in the ASCII graph above.
 Calling this method for
-a key again will overwrite the previous keyhandler - only one handler function
+a key again will overwrite the previous `opt_handler` - only one handler
-is allowed per key.
+function is allowed per key.

 If `opt_handler` is omitted, this function invokes whatever handler function
 was previously bound with `kd.Key#down`.